 You’re not actively looking for feedback.

-What to do: Make sure you’re monitoring as much customer feedback as possible in order to fully assess the customer experience—from post-support surveys to online reviews and more.
-Use this feedback to establish a baseline to improve the customer’s overall experience.
+What to do: Make sure you’re monitoring as much customer feedback as possible in order to fully assess the ISP customer experience—from post-support surveys to online reviews and more.
+Use this feedback and WiFi diagnostics tools to establish a baseline to improve the customer’s overall experience.

 Your customers aren’t telling you they’re unhappy.
 They’re just leaving.